 Microservices also support independent updates.
 This loose coupling between microservices provides a rapid and reliable application evolution.
 Their independent, distributed nature supports rolling updates, where only a subset of instances of a single microservice will update at any given time.
-Therefore, if a problem is detected, a buggy update can be rolled back, before all instances update clients see a consistent version when updates are being applied, regardless of which microservice instance is being communicated with.
+Therefore, if a problem is detected, a buggy update can be rolled back, before all instances update with the faulty code or configuration.
+Similarly, microservices typically use schema versioning, so that clients see a consistent version when updates are being applied, regardless of which microservice instance is being communicated with.